Updated 26 February 2021

 There are two options:

 1. Extend the time to hold the AGM

 In New South Wales co-operatives can delay their AGM and annual return without application.
-This arrangement is in place for 6 months from 30 April.
+This arrangement is in place until 31 March 2021.

-BCCM will update this fact sheet as advice is received from more states and territories on their position on fee waivers.
+BCCM will update this fact sheet as advice changes.

 2. Hold the AGM using online meeting technology